me9hanics/PainterPalette/README.md

 ## Introduction

 The aim of this project is to create a dataset of painters from sources such as WikiArt and Art500k, combining features, substituting missing data of painters via the Wikipedia API and make corrections/additions both automated and manually.
+After finding mappings between painters in the two sources + Wikidata, the dataset includes around ***10000 painters*** with many attributes.

-This includes:
+Currently, the dataset includes:
-- Bio data of a painter
+- Bio data: Nationality/citizenship, name, birth and death years and places, gender
 - Artistic style data
 - Locations of activity (sometimes with years)
-- Influences (painters on other painters)
+- Occupations (e.g. painter, sculptor, litographer, etc.)
+- Influences: on painters, and from painters, pupils, teachers
+- Friends, coworkers (limited data)
-- Quantities of paintings, styles, etc.
+- Quantities of paintings, in styles, etc.

 The dataset is intended to be used for various purposes, including data analysis, machine learning, and visualization projects.<br>
 One long-term goal would be to create a JSON file that contains all combined hierarchically.
 A level in the structure could be art movement, inside it, are artists with some base bio data, an even lower layer could be the paintings of the painter (even better could be eras of painters in their substructure, and inside them the paintings).